 There are people around me who I know seek to see me fail, and I am fine with that.
 There are people who want what I have, envy does that to weak and misguided people.
 I understand this.
 They do not know I know what’s on their mind.
 They do not know that I see them.
 It is not my purpose or plan to boast to them that I know their intent and desires.
 That is a waste of time and not what God has called on me to do, nor is that how He tells me to live my life.
 He tells me to sit, watch, observe, listen, and obey Him—for He directs my steps.
-I get antsy at times and want to react, but instead I remain still and obey.
+I get antsy at times and want to react, but instead I try to remain still and obey.

-I have been betrayed countless times in my life and will be betrayed many more in my lifetime.
+I have been betrayed countless times in my life and will probably be betrayed many more in my lifetime.
 I understand that through my faithfulness to Him, the weakest links attached to me will fall off because their faithfulness is to self first and foremost.

 One thing that I do know is that every single person who has done me wrong has never had to feel the wrath of my revenge, because in my wisdom and maturity I have learned that God handles all, balances all, corrects all, and all I have to do is continue living well and remaining faithful to Him.

 Satan has tried to and succeeded at uppercutting and roundhouse kicking me plenty of times, including recently, and in my experience all I can do is laugh (sometimes through my tears), and say, “you won’t break me you liar.
 My Father comes with a force that you can never contend with you coward!”
-With that the pressure subsides, and then I prepare myself for the next round of tricks, games, lures, and attacks—all the while, focused on what I must do as a servant for the Lord.
+With that, the pressure subsides, and then I prepare myself for the next round of tricks, games, lures, and attacks—all the while, focused on what I must do as a servant for the Lord.

-Today I share two scriptural references from the Bible, this was not an accident, but very intentional.
+Today I share two scriptural references from the Bible.
+This was not an accident, but very intentional.
 They work well together and bring balance to today’s message.

 People oftentimes reference Jesus and the sacrifices he made when they want to excuse themselves from their responsibility to their family—the family that was a gift from God.
 These individuals do not understand the life and legacy of Jesus Christ, nor do they understand the examples that he set for us to follow.
-What they know are the often regurgitated catchy sayings and verses, but they do not put into context his life and lessons that are compromised in and throughout the entire Bible from Genesis to Revelation.
+What they know are the often regurgitated catchy sayings and verses, but they do not put into context his life and lessons that are comprised throughout the entire Bible from Genesis to Revelation.
 They also fail to see his connection and closeness to family—look closely to those individuals, besides his disciples and followers, that were always with him for the most part.

 Read and then let’s have a discussion.